DevRony04/home-energy-tracker/README.md

 ## 📄 License

-- This project is licensed under the MIT License.
+- This project is licensed under the Apache License 2.0.

 ## 👨‍💻 Author